Skip to Main Content

 In the endnotes or footnotes:

-1. First name, Surname, "Title of entry," in Title of Encyclopaedia (Location of publication, Publisher, year of publication).
+1. First name, Surname, "Title of entry," in Title of Encyclopaedia (Publisher, year of publication).

 2. First name, Surname, "Title of entry," in Title of Encyclopaedia, consulted on 03-07-2017, URL or DOI.